 The bottom line is that each case is different.
-Getting a movement screening and professional analysis can help to find the problem and relieve the pain more effectively, comparing to traditional stretching and/or soft tissue massage.
+Getting a movement screening and professional analysis can help to find the problem and relieve the pain more effectively, compared to traditional stretching and/or soft tissue massage.

 Can Peloton Cause Sciatica?